Grievous Bodily Harm Solicitors - GBH Lawyers

 We are a specialist private funded law firm and do not offer Legal Aid.
 Our clients are usually unfamiliar with the Criminal Justice System and require skilled legal advice and an understanding approach with robust Court advocacy.

-If you appoint us to represent you for the offence of GBH (Grievous Bodily Harm) you will benefit from a dedicated Qualified Solicitor or Barrister and will experience first-hand why we are a best rated Criminal Defence Law Firm.
+If you appoint us to represent you for the offence of GBH (Grievous Bodily Harm) you will benefit from a dedicated specialist Solicitor or Barrister and will experience first-hand why we are a top tier Criminal Defence Law Firm.

 Birmingham Head Office